-The phrase interactive is really important to run jobs sequentially and after completing the former job.
+The phrase interactive is really important to run Abaqus jobs sequentially and after completing the former job.

 Close the file and Save it.
 Now we should change its extension to .bat.
-If you can not see extension of the files, (in Windows 8 and upper) just go to View tab > Options > Change folder and search options.
-Then in the opened window, go to View tab and uncheck the Hide extensions for known file types
+If you can not see the extension of the files (in Windows 8 and upper), just go to View tab > Options > Change folder and search options.
+Then in the opened window, go to the View tab and uncheck the Hide extensions for known file types

 Now we have a file named AutoJobRun.bat.

-Find Task Scheduler app in Windows and run it.
+Find the Task Scheduler app in Windows and run it.
 On the left panel, choose Create Task…

 Then, switch to Triggers tab, select New and choose the desired day and time to Start running jobs automatically: